Textualize/textual/docs/guide/actions.md

 ## Syntax

+Action handling can only take place in three objects:

+  - the widget containing the renderable of which the action string is a part,
+  - the Screen containing that widget, or
+  - the App

 Action strings have a simple syntax, which for the most part replicates Python's function call syntax.

 !!! important

-    As much as they *look* like Python code, Textual does **not** call Python's `eval` function to compile action strings.
+    Though they *look* like Python code, Textual does **not** call Python's `eval` function to compile action strings.

+You can specify handling in either an app or a screen action method by starting the action string with a namespace (either `"screen"` or `"app"` followed by a dot).
+Otherwise the appropriate action method is sought first in the widget, then in the screen, and finally in the app.
+It's important to note the difference between this and the bubbling sequence used to process events.

-Action strings have the following format:
+Action strings therefore have the following format:

-- The name of an action on is own will call the action method with no parameters.
-For example, an action string of `"bell"` will call `action_bell()`.
+- The name of an action (with or without a namespace) on its own will call the action method with no parameters in the given namespace, if any.
+For example, an action string of `"app.bell"` will call your app's `action_bell()` method.
-- Actions may be followed by braces containing Python objects.
-For example, the action string `set_background("red")` will call `action_set_background("red")`.
+- The action name may be followed by parentheses optionally containing a list of Python objects, which become parameters to the action method call.
+For example, the action string `set_background("red")` will first try to call `action_set_background("red")` as a widget method, then as a screen method, and finally as an app method.
-- Actions may be prefixed with a _namespace_ (see below) followed by a dot.

 <div class="excalidraw">
 --8<-- "docs/images/actions/format.excalidraw.svg"